rishigurnani/rock-ur-mock/README.md

 2. **Tune the bots** — drag the four sliders on each team to shape how they draft.
 3. **Draft** — take your own team's picks, or hit run and watch the whole thing simulate.
 Hover any completed pick to see why the bot chose that player.
+4. **Compare setups** — save a few mocks, then check two or more in the Drafts panel to open the Mock Stats rail and see which slot or strategy drafts better.

 Want an injury what-if?
 Zero out a player's projected points and re-run to see how the board shifts.